wacncontent/CustomizeTool/output/includes/iot-hub-c2d-cloud-csharp.md

-## Send a cloud-to-device message from the app back-end
+## Send a cloud-to-device message from the app back end

 In this section, you'll write a Windows console app that sends cloud-to-device messages to the simulated device app.